learn-co-curriculum/dsc-context-free-grammars-and-POS-tagging/README.md

 > "Colorless green ideas sleep furiously."

-This is a sentence dreamed up the by famous linguist [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky).
+This is a sentence dreamed up by the famous linguist [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky).
 This sentence, while correct at the **_grammatical_** or **_syntactic_** level, is just a bunch of nonsense when we consider it at the **_semantic_** level.
 The sentence follows all the proper rules for a sentence in English, although in reality, it's complete nonsense.
-This was one of Chomsky's big ideas--that speech contains an underlying "deep structure" that we recognize, regardless of the actual content of the the sentence.
+This was one of Chomsky's big ideas--that speech contains an underlying "deep structure" that we recognize, regardless of the actual content of the sentence.
 We don't actually need any context about what the sentence is actually about to determine if the grammar is correct--hence the name, **_Context-Free Grammar_**, which we'll refer to as 'CFG' for short, for the remainder of this lesson.

 In order to understand CFGs, we first need to back up and gain a little background knowledge about linguistics.
 According to linguistics, there are 6 different levels of language: